popcodeorg/popcode/README.md

 pageload will be rather slow as it compiles the bundle; after you change files, assets are recompiled incrementally and your browser automatically reloads.

+When you're done:

-When you're done, lint and make sure tests pass before opening a pull request:
+Lint and make sure tests pass before opening a pull request:
 ```bash
 $ yarn test
 ```

+Even if you've stopped all local processes, Chrome might still appear to be in use.
+Navigate to the following URLs and remove entires related to port 3000 (or whichever port you're using for local development): chrome://appcache-internals chrome://serviceworker-internals

 ### Debug Mode ###